top of page

 Do you provide grants for scholarships?

-Do you only provide grants to institutions in Missouri?
+Do you provide grants to institutions outside Missouri?

 If you would like more information, please e-mail the foundation at: Info@RobertWPlasterFoundation.org, or call 417-533-3007.